How to Set Up Your Website to Weather the Recession and Play the Internet Attrition Game

 The recent news story about FaceBook’s change to their terms of service is good example of how not following this business communication principle can lead to a lot of ill-will with your customers and create a lot of bad PR

-In early February of 2009 FaceBook updated → Continue reading “The Importance of Keeping Your Story Straight”
+In early February of 2009 FaceBook updated it’s terms of service to include the following:

 Marketing Activities with Leverage and a Force Multiplier